huilensolis/read_epub_demo/README.md

 this is a test next js app to make a functional demo of an ebook reader, parsing epub files.

-download example epub files [from here](https://www.ideal-group.org/cris-archives/sample_epub3_ebooks.htm)
+download example epub files [from here](https://www.ideal-group.org/cris-archives/sample_epub3_ebooks.htm) interesting library (probably we will build our own parser, but it's a possibility to use this library) [epub-to-text](https://github.com/Projet-TAMIS/epub-to-text)

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).